Irish War of Independence: British

+Military forces

 The heart of British power in Ireland was the Dublin Castle administration, often known to the Irish as "the Castle".
-The head of the Castle administration was the Lord Lieutenant, to whom a Chief Secretary was responsible, leading—in the words of the British historian Peter Cottrell—to an "administration renowned for its incompetence and inefficiency".
+The head of the Castle administration was the lord lieutenant, to whom a chief secretary was responsible, leading—in the words of the British historian Peter Cottrell—to an "administration renowned for its incompetence and inefficiency".
 Ireland was divided into three military districts.
-During the course of the war, two British divisions, the 5th and the 6th, were based in Ireland with their respective headquarters in the Curragh and Cork.
+During the war, two British Army divisions, the 5th and the 6th divisions, were based in Ireland with their respective headquarters in the Curragh and Cork.
 By July 1921 there were 50,000 British troops based in Ireland; by contrast there were 14,000 soldiers in metropolitan Britain.
 While the British Army had historically been heavily dependent on Irish recruitment, concern over divided loyalties led to the redeployment from 1919 of all regular Irish regiments to garrisons outside Ireland itself.
+There were also small groups of Royal Air Force personnel throughout the country as part of the 11th (Irish) Wing, but they were not permitted to use armed aircraft during the conflict.
+There were also Royal Naval personnel, primarily at Cobh, County Cork, Haulbowline Royal Naval Dockyard, County Cork, and at Kingstown Royal Naval Shipyard, now Dún Laoghaire, County Dublin.
+There was also a battalion of the RMLI, sent to protect lighthouses, Coast Guard Stations and War Signal Stations.
+These latter forces only engaged when attacked.

+Police forces

-The two main police forces in Ireland were the Royal Irish Constabulary (RIC) and the Dublin Metropolitan Police.
+The two main police forces in Ireland were the Royal Irish Constabulary (RIC) and the Dublin Metropolitan Police (DMP).
 Of the 17,000 policemen in Ireland, 513 were killed by the IRA between 1919 and 1921 while 682 were wounded.
 Of the RIC's senior officers, 60% were Irish Protestants and the rest Catholic, while 70% of the rank and file of the RIC were Irish Catholic with the rest Protestant.
-The RIC was trained for police work, not war, and was woefully ill-prepared to take on counter-insurgency duties.
+Although the RIC received training in the use of arms, their primary function was policing, not war.
+There was also no specific counterinsurgent doctrine for the RIC to use at the time.
 Until March 1920, London regarded the unrest in Ireland as primarily an issue for the police and did not regard it as a war.
-The purpose of the Army was to back up the police.
-During the course of the war, about a quarter of Ireland was put under martial law, mostly in Munster; in the rest of the country British authority was not deemed sufficiently threatened to warrant it.
-During the course of the war, the British created two paramilitary police forces to supplement the work of the RIC, recruited mostly from World War I veterans, namely the Temporary Constables (better known as the "Black and Tans") and the Temporary Cadets or Auxiliary Division (known as the "Auxies").
+Officially, the British government never classified the conflict as war.
+The Army's function in Ireland was to assist the civil authority, when, in practice, it meant providing logistical, medical, and other support.
+It would not be until the early autumn of 1920 that the Army was permitted to undertake offensive action.
+In the course of the war, about a quarter of Ireland was put under martial law in late-November 1920, mostly in Munster and County Dublin; in the rest of the country British authority was not deemed sufficiently threatened to warrant it.